MahjongPantheon/pantheon/README.md

 #### Notifications agent

 Pantheon supports realtime notifications (currently only via Telegram, but Discord may also be added soon).
-To use this functionality you should register a bot in Telegram and set its secret token in Env/.env.production:
+To use this functionality you should register a bot in Telegram and set its nickname and secret token in Env/.env.production:
 ```
 BOT_TOKEN=yourtoken
+VITE_BOT_NICKNAME=bot_nickname
 ```
 After that your users should open the bot, start the conversation and follow the link it sends.
 After pressing the confirmation button, bot will be enabled for this particular user.